localstack/docs/content/en/user-guide/aws/codepipeline/index.md

 ### Verify pipeline execution

-A 'pipeline execution' is an instance of a pipeline in running or finished state.
+A 'pipeline execution' is an instance of a pipeline in a running or finished state.

-The [CreatePipeline](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_CreatePipeline.html) operation we ran earlier started a pipeline execution.
+The [`CreatePipeline`](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_CreatePipeline.html) operation we ran earlier started a pipeline execution.
 This can be confirmed using:

 {{< command >}}